CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 Another important take-away from this snippet is the CSRF configuration for single-page applications (SPAs) that enables secure interactions with the server while maintaining usability:
   - `withHttpOnlyFalse` allows the browser to access cookies using JavaScript code.
-  - `SpaServerCsrfTokenRequestHandler` allows JavaScript applications to access not just the plain token values, but also encoded ones. requiring a custom request handler, which is why we configured.
+  - `SpaServerCsrfTokenRequestHandler` allows JavaScript applications to access not just the plain token values, but also encoded ones.

+!!! info "Info"
+    This is an informational message.